 Senior family members who have been placed in specialized care because of their battles with Alzheimer’s and/or dementia are uniquely vulnerable to abuse and neglect.
-It is an unfortunate truth, and one which no family wants or should have to face.
+It is an unfortunate truth and one which no family wants or should have to face.
 However, the reality is that this nightmare is happening in some of the very places that are supposed to be providing comfort and care.

 When Is It Time to Look for a Care Center?

 In the beginning, Alzheimer’s, dementia, and other memory challenges are usually handled by a close family member or caregiver at home.
-Often, the medical and personal needs of the patient increase to the point where the caregiver has to provide round-the-clock care, and install security measures to prevent the patient from “wandering.”
-There is risk of danger within the home because the patient might turn on a stove and forget, for example.
+Often, the medical and personal needs of the patient increase to the point where the caregiver has to provide round-the-clock care and install security measures to prevent the patient from “wandering.”
+There is a risk of danger within the home because the patient might turn on a stove and forget, for example.

 At this point, it may be necessary to find a care center for the loved one.
-Options include assisted living, in which the patient maintains an independent living space but with the availability of full-time professional staff; a nursing home, for those who pose a danger to themselves or have a tendency to wander; or a day care facility part-time that allows a caregiver or family member to maintain her own daily needs and business.
+Options include assisted living, in which the patient maintains an independent living space but with the availability of full-time professional staff; a nursing home, for those who pose a danger to themselves or have a tendency to wander; or a daycare facility part-time that allows a caregiver or family member to maintain her own daily needs and business.